 If one or more cars are withdrawn, the starting grid will be closed up accordingly.

-Drivers not qualified due to the requirements of the circuit licence may move up to the maximum number of cars permitted according the corresponding results of the qualifying practice session.
-For race 3, drivers may move up according the fastest qualifying time achieved.
+Drivers not qualified due to the requirements of the circuit licence may move up to the maximum number of cars permitted according their finishing position in the qualification race, provided they expressed their intention to do so according Article 36.1.